 VII.
 Conclusion

 While many developing countries have greatly increased school enrolment in the past 20 years, there is compelling evidence that the amounts students learn when in school is much less compared to students of the same age in developed countries.
 Yet some students in developing countries – generally those from better off households – learn much more than others.
 Knowledge of the underlying sources of the learning gaps between advantaged and disadvantaged students in those countries can provide guidance for what types of education policies can increase learning among disadvantaged students.
-For example, if one of the main causes is due to greater child malnutrition among disadvantaged students then early childhood nutrition programs may be appropriate, yet if the main problem is that, conditional on student characteristics, disadvantaged students learn less than advantaged students when both attend the same schools then policies are needed to ensure the pedagogical methods (and perhaps teachers’ attitudes) need to be changed.
+For example, if one of the main causes is due to greater child malnutrition among disadvantaged students then early childhood nutrition programs may be appropriate, yet if the main problem is that, conditional on student characteristics, disadvantaged students learn less than advantaged students when both attend the same schools then policies are needed to change pedagogical methods (and perhaps teachers’ attitudes).

 This paper decomposes learning gaps between advantaged (top two quintiles of the wealth distribution) and disadvantaged (bottom three quintiles) students into four possible sources: a) The child and household characteristics that increase learning, such as parental education, are higher among the more advantaged groups; b) The impacts of the child and household characteristics that increase learning are stronger for advantaged children; c) More advantaged children “sort” into better schools; and d) Learning increases attributable to school characteristics are higher for advantaged children (relative to disadvantaged children) within the same school.
 This is done for two developing countries using very rich panel data, Peru and Vietnam.